Pistonite/botw-ist/packages/itemsys-build/README.md

 Otherwise you can build them locally:
 - `task cgen` to build the code (requires `botw-data` already built)
 - `task dpull-deps` to pull dependencies for building distribution
+- Build or pull the animated icons and sprites by following the 2 sections above.
 - `task build` to build the dist files.

 Alternatively to skip building `botw-data`, run `task pull-artifacts`.